rdspring1/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image1] ![alt text][image2] ![alt text][image3] ![alt text][image4] ![alt text][image5]

-1. General Caution - It is a pixelated, electronic sign with a text label.
+1. Roundabout Mandatory - An easy example
-2. Speed Limit (40km/h) - The sign is similar to the other speed limit signs, but the speed limit sign for 40km/h is not in the dataset.
+2. No Entry - The sign is turned toward an oblique angle.
-3. Priority Road - Portion of the sign is distorted by a shadow.
+3. Yield - This sign was taken from a street cone.
+It is one side of a pyramid.
-4. No Entry - The sign is turned toward an oblique angle.
+4. Speed Limit (120km/h) - An easy example turn slightly.
 5. Turn left Ahead - There are multiple signs in the image.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).